-In 2018, the California Legislature adopted AB 1668 and SB 606, establishing a standard for indoor water use, long-term standards for efficient water use of commercial, industrial, and institutional customers, and penalties for customers who don't comply with use restrictions.
+In 2018, the California Legislature adopted AB 1668 and SB 606, establishing a standard for indoor water use, longterm standards for efficient water use of commercial, industrial, and institutional customers, and penalties for customers who don't comply with use restrictions.
 The bill establishes "55 gallons per capita daily as the standard for indoor residential water use" until January 1, 2025, "52.5 gallons per capita daily or a standard recommended by the department and the board as the standard for indoor residential water use" until January 1, 2030, and establishes "the greater of 50 gallons per capita daily or a standard recommended by the department and the board as the standard for indoor residential water use" thereafter.
-The bill also establishes principals for determining efficient outdoor water use. "'Principles of the model water efficient landscape ordinance applicable to the establishment or determination of the amount of water necessary to efficiently irrigate both new and existing landscapes.
+The bill also establishes principals for determining efficient outdoor water use.
+"Principles of the model water efficient landscape ordinance' means those provisions of the model water efficient landscape ordinance applicable to the establishment or determination of the amount of water necessary to efficiently irrigate both new and existing landscapes.